htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     Generally jobs should not be either submitted or run on the central manager machine.

+    Install HTCondor on the central manager before installing on the other machines within the pool.

 2. Which machines should be allowed to submit jobs?
     HTCondor can restrict the machines allowed to submit jobs.